mervecoskunn/lotus-project/README.md

 ### Features Left to Implement

 * Give the logged in site user the possibility to add a promotion code
-* Give the logged in site user the possibility to rate a product
-* Give the logged in site user the possibility to write a product review
-* Give the logged in site user the ability to add comments and likes to posts on the blog page
 * Add an admin area with general information (like number of logged in users, number of products and so on)
 * Add more e-mail functionality (i.e email is being sent out when the order has been handled)
 * Add more visual feedback to the user